elmish/elmish/README.md

 For use in a Fable project:
 `paket add nuget Fable.Elmish -i`

+For use in a WebSharper project:
+`paket add nuget WebSharper.Elmish -i`

 If targeting CLR, please use Elmish package:
 `paket add nuget Elmish -i`